nodejs/node/doc/api/net.markdown

     nc -U /tmp/echo.sock

-`net.Server` is an `EventEmitter` with the following events:

 #### server.listen(port, [host], [callback])

 Begin accepting connections on the specified `port` and `host`.
 If the `host` is omitted, the server will accept connections directed to any IPv4 address (`INADDR_ANY`).
+A port value of zero will assign a random port.

 This function is asynchronous.
 The last parameter `callback` will be called when the server has been bound.

 One issue some users run into is getting `EADDRINUSE` errors.
-Meaning another server is already running on the requested port.
-One way of handling this would be to wait a second and the try again.
+This means that another server is already running on the requested port.
+One way of handling this would be to wait a second and then try again.
 This can be done with

     server.on('error', function (e) {
       if (e.code == 'EADDRINUSE') {